 - Death: It has been mentioned that prescription drugs can cause horrible things such as deadly cancers and fatal heart attacks.
 This can lead to slow or immediate death depending on the situation.
 Some drugs have also been linked to suicidal thoughts.

 Over the years, many prescription drugs have been linked to unfortunate side effects or even death.
 This has lead to many pharmaceuticals being the subject of class-action lawsuits.
 In these cases, numerous plaintiffs will band together and file one big lawsuit.
 If you want to know where you stand in a case involving this complex product liability, you may want to speak to an attorney.
-Call WTW today to schedule a consultation and get a review of your case.
+Call Welebir Law today to schedule a consultation and get a review of your case.